testl0/execute-or/README.md

 # execute OR

-execute OR is a data pack that enables you to use `execute if` and `execute unless` commands as OR operations.
+execute OR is a data pack for Minecraft that enables you to use `execute if` and `execute unless` commands as OR operations.

 ## How to Use